Origins of the labor movement in Spain: Moderate Decade (1844-1854)

-The weavers' society continued to function "clandestinely" in the following years as evidenced by the fact that it was mentioned in October 1845 by the political chief of Barcelona to settle a labor dispute and that in 1850 the governor's side threatened the "societies created without authorization."
-By bringing its members to court by applying to them the laws on secret societies.
-On another side he also threatened the disruptors to "form coalitions so that no work is done."
-In 1852 a new side, this time from the Captain General, warned the perpetrators of disorders and "crimes" for which they would be tried by military commissions.
-The following year the prohibition of "coalitions" — the term then used to refer to strikes — was reiterated.

-In those years some mutual aid societies appeared outside of Catalonia, such as so-called "Workshop" of Valencia or the "Mutual Aid Society among Weavers of Béjar".
+In the following years some mutual aid societies appeared outside of Catalonia, such as so-called "Workshop" of Valencia or the "Mutual Aid Society among Weavers of Béjar".
 Likewise, workers' cultural associations were founded, such as "La Velada de Artistas, Artesanos, Jornaleros y Labradores", established in Madrid in 1847, which later adopted the name of "Fomento de las Artes" or the popular orfeón composed of workers founded in Barcelona by Anselmo Clavé in 1850.
 Adult schools were also organized, such as the one founded in Madrid by Antonio Ignacio Rivera, which had 400 students and published a newspaper, El Trabajador — where they published works by Francesc Pi i Margall and Sixto Cámara.